-My Admissions colleagues and I are excited to get to know you, and give you the opportunity to get to know Tuck.
-For the coming months, we invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Conversations with Tuck Admissions, information sessions, and an array of small group events tailored to specific geographies, industries, and affinity groups.
+My Admissions colleagues and I are excited to get to know you and give you the opportunity to get to know Tuck.
+For the coming months, we invite you to connect with Tuck representatives and ambassadors in-person and online at a variety of small group events tailored to specific geographies, industries, and affinity groups.
 We look forward to meeting many of you!

-I’ve written elsewhere on the blog about accomplished and aware, so I’m writing here about what it means at Tuck to be encouraging.
+My colleagues and I have written elsewhere on the blog about our accomplished and aware criteria, so I’m here to share what it means at Tuck to be encouraging.
 Being encouraging, collaborative, and empathetic is quintessential Tuck, where you actively celebrate and support others.

 We are often asked how we evaluate this criterion, given its seeming subjectivity, and how you can demonstrate it in your application.
 Much like our other criteria, the clear and concrete evidence lies in your patterns of behavior over time.
 As a point of comparison, consider our accomplished criterion.
 Your prior achievements do not transfer with you to business school, and you are not accomplished simply because of the lines on your resume; it is the behaviors that led you to achieve good outcomes that suggest you will be accomplished at Tuck and beyond.
 The same is true for encouraging; the outcomes of your investments in others matter less than the behaviors you practice in service of these good relationships.
 When we read your application, we’re looking for these patterns of behavior.